-Important wall map of the United States showing the states and territories of the newly conquered American Southwest, in the months before the Gadsden Purchase / Treaty of La Mesilla of December 30, 1853.
+Fine wall map of the United States showing the states and territories of the newly conquered American Southwest, in the months before the Gadsden Purchase / Treaty of La Mesilla of December 30, 1853.

-Wheat terms the map "showy," likely referring to the many decorative elements, including the mid-19th-century ships throughout the oceans.
+Wheat terms the map "showy," likely referring to the many decorative elements including the mid-18th-century ships throughout the oceans.
 An inset world map appears in the lower left, with early colonies appearing in Africa.
 A list of all the counties and county towns in the United States can be found to the right.
 The map also includes a table of distances.

 Jacob Monk's maps of North America were perhaps the single most popular series of large-format maps of North America published in the 1850s.
 Monk's map was first issued in 1852 and was updated several times a year for the better part of a decade.
 As one of the most widely distributed wall maps of the United States from the 1850s, it is a map that defined Americans' vision of the West.